AdityaGarg8/git-credential-outlook-and-gmail/README.md

-# git-credential-outlook
+# git-credential-outlook-and-gmail

-A Git credential helper to get OAauth2 token for free Microsoft Outlook accounts.
+A Git credential helper to get OAauth2 token for Microsoft Outlook and Gmail accounts.

 It is required for `git send-email` since Outlook no longer supports app passwords.

+**NOTE: Gmail support is WIP, Outlook is currently available**

 ## How does this work?